Yakuza 0: Gameplay

 Yakuza 0 is an action-adventure game set in an open world environment and played from a third-person perspective.
 The game takes place from December 1988 to January 1989, in Kamurochō and Sotenbori, fictionalized recreations of Tokyo's Kabukichō and Osaka's Dōtonbori areas respectively.
 The player controls series protagonist Kazuma Kiryu and recurring character Goro Majima, alternating between the two at predetermined points during the story.

 Players can freely walk around Kamurochō and Sotenbori, interacting with people they meet to trigger side-quests, battling enemies who attack them on the street, or playing several minigames, including fully playable versions of Sega arcade games such as Out Run, Super Hang-On, Space Harrier, and Fantasy Zone.
 Completing certain objectives, such as eating every dish at a restaurant or reaching a target score in a minigame, will also grant the player special Completion Point currency; these Completion Points can be spent at a shrine to receive additional bonuses, such as special items or character upgrades.

 The character leveling system is similar to the system from Ryu ga Gotoku Ishin!, with abilities bought off of a skill tree that is gradually unlocked during the game.
 Instead of using experience points to buy skills, the player uses money acquired from fights or side activities.
 Money is more liberally awarded in Yakuza 0 than in previous entries, with every heavy attack causing enemies to drop cash.
 Because of this, items, including healing items, in shopping centres are generally more expensive.
-The player can lose their money if they encounter a special enemy called Mr. Shakedown, who are more aggressive than the average street enemy.
-If the player is beaten, they will lose all their cash, but can beat the enemy again to earn back their money and extra.
+The player can lose their money if they encounter special enemies called Mr. Shakedown, who are more difficult compared to average street enemies.
+If the player is beaten, they will lose all their cash, but can beat the enemy again to earn back their money, with a bonus for defeating him.

 Kiryu and Majima also have side businesses that they run during the game to farm money: Kiryu invests in real estate in Kamurochō, while Majima runs a cabaret club in Sotenbori.
 Completing side-quests will often result in characters they meet offering to help with side businesses, allowing players to more easily and quickly progress.
 Progressing in side business sequences or training with specific masters will unlock additional abilities for purchase on the characters' skill trees.

 A major innovation of Yakuza 0 is the addition of multiple fighting styles for both Kiryu and Majima that can be switched in the middle of battle.
 Kiryu utilizes the balanced Brawler style, similar to that of previous entries; the powerful but slow Beast style, which allows him to use heavy weapons; and the fast boxing-based Rush style, which emphasizes mobility.
 Conversely, Majima uses the balanced Thug style; the weapons-oriented Slugger style, primarily focused around a baseball bat; and the capoeira and breakdancing-based Breaker style.
 Completing Kiryu and Majima's side businesses will unlock an additional "Legend" fighting style for the characters, the "Dragon of Dojima" and "Mad Dog of Shimano" styles, respectively.